-In a previous episode, I talked about relationships and how one of the greatest gifts you could give to a loved one is to do what you can to help them reach happiness.
-Finding ways to support and treat them that moves them towards a happier life.
+In another post, I talked about relationships and how one of the greatest gifts you could give to a loved one is to do what you can to help them reach happiness; Finding ways to support them that moves them toward a happier life.

-But even when they are the source, it’s good to remember that they are simply trying to fulfill a need.
+But it’s good to remember that when someone is a source of turmoil and misery, they are simply trying to fulfill a need.
 Like I said in my book, How To Deal With Irrational People, whenever someone is getting angry or upset, there is a need in them that is currently unfulfilled, and they are behaving irrational because they want to fulfill it.